Personal Injury Lawyer Assists Georgia Drivers with Seatbelt Safety and Injury Claims

 Well, here’s the answer – if you fail to wear a seatbelt and you sue for your injuries or file an insurance claim, the amount you receive will be greatly reduced – if not erased entirely.

-This is because the state of Georgia uses comparative negligence laws when determining fault and the amount of compensation a victim can receive from a claim.
+This is because the state of Georgia, as well as other states in the US, uses comparative negligence laws when determining fault and the amount of compensation a victim can receive from a claim.

 A Seatbelt Could Save a Life